Connecticut Paycheck Calculator

 StamfordNoN/ANo municipal wage tax on employees

-Connecticut Wage and Hour Laws: Overtime, Pay Frequency
+Connecticut Wage and Hour Laws: Overtime & Pay Frequency

 • Recordkeeping: Accurate timekeeping and payroll record retention are required.

-Additional Connecticut forms
+Additional Connecticut Forms

-• IRS Form W-4 (federal withholding elections).
+• IRS Form W-4 (federal withholding elections)

-• Connecticut Form CT-W4 (Employee’s Withholding Certificate) for state elections.
+• Connecticut Form CT-W4 (state withholding)

-• Form I-9 employment eligibility verification; new-hire reporting.
+• Form I-9 (employment eligibility verification); new-hire reporting

-• Direct deposit authorization; benefit enrollments (401(k), HSA, FSA, insurance).
+• Direct deposit authorization; benefit enrollments (401(k), HSA, FSA, insurance)

-• Connecticut unemployment (employer) account registration; required workplace posters.
+• Connecticut unemployment registration; required workplace posters

-FAQs about the Connecticut Hourly Paycheck Calculator
+FAQs: Connecticut Hourly Paycheck Calculator

 How do I use the Connecticut Hourly Paycheck Calculator?

-Does Connecticut deduct local income taxes from paychecks?
+Does Connecticut deduct local income taxes?

-Which form controls my Connecticut state withholding?
+Which form controls Connecticut state withholding?

-How should I enter overtime, shift differentials, tips, and bonuses?
+How should I enter overtime, tips, and bonuses?

-Why did my Connecticut paycheck change this period?
+Why did my Connecticut paycheck change?

-Can pretax benefits increase my take-home?
+Can pretax benefits increase take-home pay?

 Yes.
-Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance—reduce taxable wages and may lower income tax and, when eligible, FICA.
+Eligible pretax deductions reduce taxable wages and may lower federal/state taxes and FICA.

-How are tips treated in Connecticut paycheck calculations?
+How are tips treated?

-How do multiple jobs affect my withholding?
+How do multiple jobs affect withholding?

-What is Additional Medicare tax and when does it apply?
+What is Additional Medicare tax?

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate?
+Can the calculator project annual take-home?

 Yes.
-Multiply typical weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your pay frequency and deductions to see an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with pay frequency and deductions for an annual net total.

 “How much is my Connecticut paycheck after taxes?”
 “Why no city tax in CT?”
 “How to fill CT-W4?”
-“How do 401(k)/HSA/FSA change net?”
-“How to add tips and bonuses correctly?”
+“How do 401(k)/HSA/FSA affect net?”

 State List